In 2023, the Science Based Targets Initiative (SBTi) approved Corning’s near-term science-based emissions reduction targets.

-Increasing Use of Renewable Electricity: Corning is one of the largest users of solar energy in the United States.
-According to the most recent Solar Energy Industries Association report (2019), Corning ranked 18th among businesses in the United States and second within the manufacturing sector for corporate solar energy usage.
+Increasing Use of Renewable Electricity: According to the most recent Solar Energy Industries Association report (2022), Corning ranked 4th for corporate solar energy usage within the U.S. manufacturing sector.
 Corning has committed to a four-fold increase in our renewable electricity use (2018 baseline) and is on a path to 100% renewables in the next few years in the United States, Canada, and Europe.
 We are working with partners to solve the challenges of renewable electricity in Asia and our other locations and expect to greatly expand renewable electricity use in those geographies over the next decade.

 Investing in Low-Carbon Technologies: By investing in emerging technologies, Corning is identifying ways to replace natural gas with low-carbon fuel options to melt glass and fire ceramics.
 Corning’s Global Energy Management team has begun a program to identify and replace equipment that currently uses natural gas or high-carbon fuel sources and replace it with electrical equipment powered with our increasingly clean electricity.